Heart valve disease

 - Heart valve replacement – Surgery to replace damaged valves with a new mechanism, either human, animal or artificial

 - Transcatheter aortic valve replacement (TAVR) – An innovative procedure for patients who aren’t candidates for open heart surgery

 TAVR relies on advanced technology to treat patients who have severe aortic stenosis and aren’t candidates for open heart surgery.
 This minimally invasive procedure uses a catheter to insert a new valve within the diseased aortic valve, pushing the leaflets of the diseased valve aside and using them to secure the new valve in place.

-Edward Hospital is one of a handful of hospitals in the Chicago area to offer this procedure, which has been shown to improve the quality of life for patients whose treatment options are limited.
+Edward Hospital is the first community hospital in the Chicago area to offer this procedure, which has been shown to improve the quality of life for patients whose treatment options are limited.

 Education and support for heart valve disease